HaitaoMao/HaitaoMao.github.io/pages/Me.md

 layout: single
 ---

-I am a second-year Ph.D. student at Michigan State University supervised by Dr. [Jiliang Tang](http://www.cse.msu.edu/~tangjili/index.html).
-I am also working close with Dr. [Rongrong Wang](https://users.math.msu.edu/users/wangron6/).
+I am a second-year Ph.D. student at Michigan State University.
 In those years, I opens up the new direction, Graph Foundation Model in our group.
-See details in [DSE GFM subgroup](https://dse-gfm.github.io/).
+See details [here](https://dse-gfm.github.io/).
 I am super happy and proud to work with those talented guys.

 My research revolves on conducting, understanding, utilizing **structure** to solve the practical challenges.
 My research typically has the following steps: (1) building suitable assumption (2) developing toy examples (3) deriving theoritical understanding (4) aligning understanding with real-world experimental insights.
 With those steps, I can (1) Find the underlying meaningful **structure** from raw data (e.g., scene graph in the CV domain) (2) Analyze the quality of the **structural** data (Network Analysis) (3) Develop powerful graph **structural** models (focus on the **Graph Foundation Model**) (4) Find new real-world challenges and define the corresponding research scenarios.
 More recently, I am exploring more on CV and NLP domain for the graph strcuture usage and the potential for mechanism interpretability.